Becoming a Safer Congregation

 This section contains resources for congregations to prevent and address issues pertaining to the safety of our people (staff, volunteers, leaders, congregants, guests, children, youth, vulnerable adults, etc), places (congregational buildings, grounds, campus, etc), and things (finances, data, property, etc).

-The hardest part of beginning or refocusing on safe congregations work can be getting over the idea that everything must be done at once.
-There is not one “right” place to start, and every congregation will make its own decision about where to focus their attention given their particular concerns, history, and legal requirements (which vary from state to state).
+The hardest part of starting or refocusing on safe congregations work can be getting over the idea that everything must be done at once.
+There is not one “right” place to start, and every congregation can make its own decision about where to focus its attention given their particular concerns, history, and legal requirements (which vary from state to state).
 The sample policies, checklists, and suggestions contained here will help you take steps towards creating a safer congregation that lives our faith and values.

 The second hardest part is thinking your congregation is “done.”
 Keeping up to date on your safer congregation policies and procedures means that your policies and procedures need to be reviewed and scheduled for updating on a regular basis.
 One of our checklists addresses this particular issue.